ruippeixotog/google-code-jam-2015/README.md

     $ ./<problem_id>

 Unless stated otherwise, every problem in this repository reads from the standard input and writes to the standard output.

+Distributed Google Code Jam problems should be compiled and run using the local testing tool described in the [guide][3].
+An example would be:

+    $ dcj test --source <round_name>/<problem_id>.cpp --nodes <number_of_nodes>

+You'll need to have an input header file with the name `<problem_id>.h` in the same directory as the source file.
+You can download sample inputs from each problem's page.

 ## Problems Solved